cmdalbem/portfolio/src/pages/escapista/index.md

     }'>
 </results-banner>

-And, of course, we're utterly happy with the several heart-warming user feedbacks we received already:
+And, of course, we're utterly happy with the several heart-warming user feedbacks we received already.

 <jumbo>
     <img src="./feedbacks.png"/>
 </jumbo>

+<ai-disclaimer></ai-disclaimer>

 # Links